jhroemer/jhroemer.github.io/src/content/posts/solid-rendered-bluesky-comments.md

 > app.bsky.feed.getPostThread

-And at the end you have a single URL param called `uri`.
+And at the end you have a single URL param called `uri`, which unsurprisingly holds a [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) value.

 > at://did:plc:laqygfbyvnkyuhsuaxmp6ez3/app.bsky.feed.post/3ljpikbdvts2o

 The URI params consists of a few different pieces.
-First there's the `at://`-part, which describes the protocol, in this case Bluesky's [AT-Protocol](https://atproto.com/).
+The scheme `at`, which describes the protocol, in this case Bluesky's [AT-Protocol](https://atproto.com/).
-The next part is an identifier for the user, which can either be a DID (decentralized identifier) or a user handle.
+The next part, the [authority](https://developer.mozilla.org/en-US/docs/Web/URI/Reference/Authority), is an identifier for the user, which can either be a DID (decentralized identifier) or a user handle.
 While the latter is more readable, it may also change, which the DID won't.
-The next part is `app.bsky.feed.post` which is the [record type](https://atproto.com/guides/lexicon).
+The next part is the path,`app.bsky.feed.post`, which is the [record type](https://atproto.com/guides/lexicon).
 And lastly we have an identifier for the post in question, in this case `3ljpikbdvts2o`.
-And that's all we need.

 ## Astro